ClosedResearch

 What is the Developmental Neurobiology Research Program Funding?

 The Developmental Neurobiology Research Program Funding is a research grant offered by QH in Australia.
-This grant supports developmental neurobiology research involving human and animal experiments.
-Funded work includes studies of schizophrenia-related brain molecular pathology, maternal risk factors linked to schizophrenia or autism in offspring, and evidence to inform vitamin D supplementation recommendations for pregnant women.
+Funding to support developmental neurobiology research experiments in humans and animal models, including studies using blood, intranasal antipsychotic delivery vehicles and post-mortem brain tissue.
+The research focuses on schizophrenia, autism risk factors and vitamin D supplementation in pregnancy.

 Who is eligible for the Developmental Neurobiology Research Program Funding?